Brendan Dassey Protecting Juveniles in Wisconsin

 In June of 2016, only two months before federal magistrate Judge William E Duffin’s affirmative Habeas opinion, Barbara Tadych, Brendan Dassey’s mother initiated the ‘Juvenile Interrogation Protection Law’ petitioning the Wisconsin State House, Wisconsin State Senate and Wisconsin’s Governor to enact into law, protections for juveniles while under interrogation.

-Taking its lead from Justice Shirley Abrahamson in her concurrence in Jerrell in 2005, it proposes legislation featuring safeguards that an attorney be present (as a non-waivable right) and that all children should be informed prior to interrogation that depending on the information obtained, they may be charged as an adult.
+Taking its lead from Justice Shirley Abrahamson in her concurrence in Jerrell, it proposes legislation including safeguards such as; an attorney be present (as a non-waivable right) and that all children should be informed prior to interrogation that depending on the information obtained, they may be charged as an adult.

 Currently Wisconsin statute 938.19 (2) reads “When a juvenile is taken into physical custody under this section, the person taking the juvenile into custody shall immediately attempt to notify the parent, guardian, legal custodian, and Indian custodian of the juvenile by the most practical means” This requires granulation – Wisconsin juveniles and juveniles across the country need a ‘Juvenile Interrogation Protection Law’ we ask that you join us in signing and sharing the petition.
 There cannot be another Brendan Dassey – 938.195 and 938.19 (2) is not enough.